 Terri Morrison has a degree in English from University of Toronto.
 Terri considers all spiritual journeys to be like paths up a mountain - the summit being the same regardless of which path one chooses.
 Terri has been practicing with The Buddhist Place in Peterborough for seven years.
 She would be happy to share with students the Buddhist teachings on alleviating suffering and finding peace and joy, as well as providing guided meditations.
 Terri also enjoys family, spending time in nature, yoga, reading, music, theatre, good movies, documentaries and podcasts.

 Risk Management: All of the volunteers with Trent University Spiritual Affairs have signed a volunteer contract and have submitted a current criminal record check with vulnerable sector screening.
-If ever you feel unsafe when meeting with a Spiritual Affairs volunteer, please call security at x1333 and report the incident.
+If ever you feel unsafe when meeting with a Spiritual Affairs volunteer, please call Trent Security at x1333 and report the incident.
 Please feel free to share feedback on any experiences you have had, both positive or negative, by reaching out to Johanna Hart, Coordinator of Spiritual Affairs.